 In our efforts to educate Squash players on technical skills in upping their game, we came across a crucial technique for winning in the D1 and D2 zone of the Squash court.

-As we all know, Squash is a highly competitive sport (also a healthy sport), whether you are recreational or professional player – winning a tournament, whether it is an inter-club or top tier tournament, there is a subtle art to winning a game from playing in D1 or D2 zone.
+As we all know, Squash is a highly competitive sport (also a healthy sport), whether you are a recreational or professional player – winning a tournament, whether it is an inter-club or top tier tournament, there is a subtle art to winning a game from playing in D1 or D2 zone.

-Following watching a video narrated by one of the most successful elite Squash coaches in Australia, he highlighted several playing strategies for Squash player can adopt when playing from within the D1 and D2 zone:
+Following watching a video narrated by one of the most successful elite Squash coaches in Australia, he highlighted several playing strategies for Squash players can adopt when playing from within the D1 and D2 zone:

 Role Reversal when playing in D1 or D2 Zone

 This technique is the role reversal when teaching the player must defend when the player is in either the D1 or D2 Zone and is blind to the opponent.